cb0806151/cbh-mancala/README.md

 - let the player know when its their turn
 - update board after player moves a houses pieces
 - open modal, with option to start a new game, when the game ends
+- enable win logic in contract and update the frontend game end message

 Backlog
 - check out next.js tips and tricks